About Us

 Coverage Area

-The Wind Lake Volunteer Fire Company is responsible for EMS and fire protection for the entire Town of Norway.
+Norway Fire Department provides EMS and fire protection for the entire Town of Norway.
 Our coverage area is roughly 36 square miles consisting of around 8,000 residents, 3 lakes, Wisconsin Highway 36, an airfield, and two elementary schools.
-The Wind Lake Volunteer Fire Company also performs Advanced Life Support intercept services to Raymond Fire Department, automatic aid to our neighboring towns and villages, and participate in MABAS Wisconsin.
+Norway Fire Department provides automatic aid to our neighboring towns and villages, and participate in the mutual aid box alarm system (MABAS).

 History

-In 1998, the Wisconsin EMS Association named our company EMS Service of the Year for our accomplishments including introducing a higher level of advanced care to the area.
-Since then, the company has developed a rich history of providing fire protection, rescue services, and emergency medical care to the Town of Norway through a dedicated team with the shared goal of serving their community.
+In 1998, the Wisconsin EMS Association named the company EMS Service of the Year for accomplishments including introducing a higher level of advanced care to the area.
+Since then, the fire department has developed a rich history of providing fire protection, rescue services, and emergency medical care to the Town of Norway through a dedicated team with the shared goal of serving their community.

 Elroy Schultz, LODD